Whistleblower Awards for Reporting Financial Fraud

 Protections Against Retaliation for SEC Whistleblowers

 Since the inception of the whistleblower program, the SEC has paid more than $1 billion to whistleblowers.
 The largest SEC whistleblower awards to date are $50 million, $50 million and $39 million.
 Tips from whistleblowers have enabled the SEC to recover more than $2 billion in financial remedies.

 To learn more about the SEC Whistleblower Program, download the eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

 Click below to hear SEC whistleblower attorney Matt Stock’s tips for SEC whistleblowers:

 SEC Whistleblower Law Firm

-If you are seeking representation in a SEC whistleblower bounty case, click here, or call us at 202-262-8959 to schedule a free, confidential consultation.
-In 2017, Washingtonian magazine named two of our attorneys top whistleblower lawyers, and U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 law firm in the Washington DC metropolitan area.
+If you are seeking representation in an SEC whistleblower bounty case, click here, or call us at 202-262-8959 to schedule a free, confidential consultation.
+U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 law firm in the Washington DC metropolitan area.